 What you can be left with is a lot of information all getting packed onto a small item of packaging.
 Dots have decided to take away a lot of that worry and kept the design of their packaging minimal.
 And in doing so, clutter-free.

-They put on exactly what is needed whether by law or for brand recognition.
+They only include information that is required by law or information that helps build brand recognition.
 And after that they do very little.
-They have a picture of the product, the logo and essentially that is it.
+They have a picture of the product, the logo, and essentially that’s it.

 Credit to Proven Goods Co